William E. Hawkins 1962-

 I’m not sure there is much of a chronology of the artist’s training to report on, as such.
 From earliest memory there has always been close at hand a tool (or weapon?) that needed wielding, a pencil that needed sharpening, a guitar that needed strumming.
 A picture that needed painting.
 Over time, the artistical vision has been slowly forged by dint of trial and error.
 It is enough to say that years of moiling for blood-wrought treasure, metaphysical and visible, has yielded some things that are pleasing to the eyes and ears.
 The best and most obviously pleasing results, to my eyes and ears anyway, are my family (four awesome kids, one super awesome wife) and, in spite of me, the ability to see and enjoy the kindness of God.
 Also something that makes the cut: lots and lots of paintings.

-These days I mostly derive inspiration from natural vistas observed in the American west (Montana, Oregon, California) and northwestern Mexico (Sonora, Sinaloa) the places where I have lived and traveled for the better part of the last 35 years.
+These days I mostly derive inspiration from natural vistas observed in the American west (Montana, Oregon, California, and Arizona) and northwestern Mexico (Sonora and Sinaloa) the places where I have lived and traveled for the better part of the last 40 years.